QuentinRougemont/singletons_analysis/README.md

 ## To do:
-Automatize ggplot script for any number of groups
+Customize ggplot script choice of colors for any number of groups